Podcast Promotion

 2. Unique: Your podcast’s point of view adds something new to the conversation, however slight.
 Uniqueness varies for every topic so start by creating Venn Diagrams against others in your niche.
 If too many data points land in the middle, focus on refining your differentiating factors first.

 3. Sticky: You podcast needs to capture and sustain an audience’s attention.
-If your current listeners aren’t consistently consuming your episodes in full, focus your efforts on the content better.
+If your current listeners aren’t consistently consuming your episodes in full, focus your efforts on the content.
 Listen to podcasts that are similar to yours, study their formats, content, and structure.
 Think about how you can incorporate those features into your show and improve upon what they’ve created.

 The best long-term strategy to promote a podcast is by providing value.
 Gimmicks and shortcuts may work in the short-term, but they won’t sustain you.
 Instead of leaping on the latest marketing trend, focus on creating value through strong relationships and quality content.